Gerad Parker: Early coaching career

-Parker coached wide receivers and defensive backs at Raceland-Worthington High School from 2005–2006.
+Parker coached wide receivers and defensive backs at Raceland-Worthington High School from 2005 to 2006.
 In 2007 Parker took a graduate assistant job at Kentucky, where he worked with wide receivers and the offensive scout team.
 The following year Parker was hired by UT Martin, where he was the running backs coach and recruiting coordinator.
 In 2011, Parker became the wide receivers coach at Marshall.

 Purdue

 On February 11, 2013, Parker was hired by Darrell Hazell as the tight ends coach and recruiting coordinator at Purdue University.
 In 2015, Parker took over as the wide receivers coach and maintained his role as the recruiting coordinator.

 Parker mentored standout receiver DeAngelo Yancey during his time at Purdue.
 Yancey earned second team All-Big Ten honors after recording a career-high 49 receptions for 951 yards and 10 touchdowns in 2016, and wrapped up his four-year collegiate career ranking among the top receivers in Purdue history, finishing with 141 career receptions for 2,344 yards and 20 TDs.

 After a loss to Iowa on October 16, 2016, Purdue fired head coach Darrell Hazell and named Parker the interim head coach for the final six weeks of the season.